lmiller1990/design-pattenrns-for-vuejs/TRULY-MODULAR-COMPONENTS-WITH-V-MODEL.md

 ## Foundations of v-model

-Before implementing the strategy pattern (`serialize` and `deserialize` functions), let's write the base for `<date-time>`.
+Before implementing the strategy pattern (in this example, the `serialize` and `deserialize` functions), let's write the base for `<date-time>`.
 It will use `v-model`.
 This means we receive a `modelValue` prop and update the value by emitting a `update:modelValue` event.
 To keep things simple, I will just use 3 `<input>` elements for the year, month and day.

 ```html
 <template>